lizylf/lizylf.github.io/projects/Naorobot.md

 ---

 ### Programming Insights:
-Although I didn't dive into personally coding the Python scripts for execution, I was able to harness the incredible power of Choregraphe's preprogrammed functionalities.
+Although I didn't get into personally coding the Python scripts for execution, I was able to harness the incredible power of Choregraphe's preprogrammed functionalities.
 Imagine it like this – I stepped into the role of a conductor, orchestrating NAO's performance.

 To start, I used the Speech > Creation > Animated Say box as my magic wand to craft dialogues that NAO would deliver with flair.
 It's as if NAO became the star of its own show, asking questions and engaging the audience in an interactive dance of words.